- What is the HBS email address and HBS username?

 This LEFA system was retired at the end of 2017 and replaced by Microsoft Office 365.
 Your HBS email address that was previously called LEFA is now referred to as your HBS email address.
 The forwarding of email that previously happened inside the LEFA system is now handled by Microsoft Office 365.

-Your LEFA, coupled with your password, will give you online access to the HBS Alumni Directory, Alumni CareerHub, Class Notes, and other alumni benefits.
-Once active, use the full LEFA (e.g. firstname.lastname@example.org) to log into the Alumni Website by using the blue log-in box at the top right of any page on the Alumni Website.
+Your HBS email address, coupled with your password, will give you online access to the HBS Alumni Directory, Alumni CareerHub, Class Notes, and other alumni benefits.
+Once active, use the HBS username (e.g. email@example.com) to log into the Alumni Website.

 - Password requirements

 A strong password is key to alumni data security.
 HBS has adopted password requirements to ensure strong alumni passwords.
 Next time you change your password, you will need to meet the following criteria: